Embeddings of semisimple complex Lie groups and cohomological components of modules: Embeddings and cohomological components: general results

 {\rm (ii)} The closure $X_{\wt{w}}=\ol{G\wt{w}^{-1}\wt{B}/\wt{B}}$ of the $G$-orbit through $\wt{w}^{-1}$ in $\wt{X}$ is multiplicity free.

 Then the pullback $\pi^{\wt{\lambda}}:H(\wt{X},\wt{\mc O}(\wt{\lambda})) \lw H(X,{\mc O}(\lambda))$ is non-zero. \end{coro}

-\begin{proof} We shall use theorem \ref{Theo Necessity}$'$.
-Condition (i) of the present corollary is the same as condition (i) of theorem \ref{Theo Necessity}$'$.
-To prove the corollary it is sufficient to show that condition (ii) of the present corollary implies condition (ii)$'$ of theorem \ref{Theo Necessity}$'$.
-This implication follows from a result of Montagard, Pasquier and Ressayre, \cite{Ressayre-et-al}.
+\begin{proof} Condition (i) of the present corollary is the same as condition (i) of Theorem \ref{Theo Necessity}$'$.
+To prove the corollary it is sufficient to show that condition (ii) of the present corollary implies condition (ii)$'$ of Theorem \ref{Theo Necessity}$'$.